wo-language/wo/justifications.md

 `Some(nil)` could eval to `None` in some contexts,

-but we have to detetrmine when that would happen like with `Option.OfNilable(nil)`
+but we have to determine when that would happen like with `Option.OfNilable(nil)`

 Option and Result are a solution to the "nilable" problem.